Most external links on this page are to documents in PDF format, so this is no longer indicated [PDF] separately for each document.

 Cumberland County Schools (covers Crab Orchard, Crossville, Pleasant Hill, Rockwood)

-History: In 2012 this school district switched from an opt-in to an opt-out system for CP.
-It is now the responsibility of parents wishing no paddling to submit a CP exclusion form to the principal within two weeks of enrollment.
-See this July 2012 news item (with video clip) and these school board minutes (page 4).
+History: In 2012 this school district switched from an opt-in to an opt-out system for CP, making it the responsibility of parents wishing no paddling to submit a CP exclusion form to the principal within two weeks of enrollment.

 Decatur County Schools